polterguy/lizzie/docs/introduction.md

 code is able to execute your `Foo` C# method, as if it was a Lizzie function.
 This is because of that the type of `MainClass` is the type argument to the `LambdaCompiler.Compile` line.
-Internally, the Lizzie compiler will create a delegate for each method that you have marked with the Bind attribute, and make it available as a _"function"_ to your Lizzie code.
+Internally, the Lizzie compiler will create a _"Symbolic Delegate"_ for each method that you have marked with the Bind attribute, and make that method available as a _"function"_ to your Lizzie code.

 This allows you to extend Lizzie as you see fit, with your own _"keywords"_ created in C#, to create your own _"Domain Specific Language"_, while